makerdao/mcd-docs-content/smart-contract-modules/dai-module/dai-detailed-documentation.md

 #### Built-in meta-transaction functionality of Dai

-The Dai token provides offchain approval, which means that as an owner of an ETH address, you can sign a permission (using the permit() function) which basically grants allowance to another ETH address.
-The ETH address that you provide permission to can then take care of the execution of the transfer but has an allowance.
+The Dai token provides offchain approval, which means that as an owner of an ETH address, you can sign a permission (using the permit() function) which grants unlimited allowance to another ETH address.
+The ETH address that you provide permission to can then take care of the execution of the transfer.

 ## 5. Failure Modes (Bounds on Operating Conditions & External Risk Factors)